-“Companies need to be thinking about enabling their employees to both code in new coding languages, but also to change their mix of soft skills,” added Zvika Krieger, co-leader of the World Economic Forum’s Center for the Fourth Industrial Revolution.
+“Companies need to be thinking about enabling their employees to code in new languages, but also to change their mix of soft skills,” added Zvika Krieger, co-leader of the World Economic Forum’s Center for the Fourth Industrial Revolution.

 How do we ensure the Fourth Industrial revolution is good for everyone?